-- Master of Arts, York University (in progress)
+- Master of Arts, York University

 - Bachelor of Arts Specialized Honours, York University

 My current research focuses on process factors in cognitive behaviour therapy for children with autism.
 I am specifically interested in the role of the therapeutic alliance, how child characteristics and therapist skills bolster or rupture this relationship, and how this contributes to treatment change.

 Weiss, J., Thomson, K., Burnham Riosa, P., Albaum, C., Chan, V., Maughan, A., Tablon, P., & Black, K. (2018).
 A randomized waitlist controlled trial of cognitive behavior therapy to improve emotion regulation in children with autism.
 Journal of Child Psychology and Psychiatry, Online First.